 an area steeped in history and tradition from its humble beginnings in the 1730s.

-Originally founded in 1764 as a fort, the town was settled by Colonel Benjamin Chambers just 25 miles north of the line later formally surveyed by Charles Mason and Jeremiah Dixon.
+Originally founded in 1764 as a fort, the town was settled by Colonel Benjamin Chambers just 25 miles north of the line later formally surveyed by the famed Charles Mason and his partner, Jeremiah Dixon.